top of page

 This opening at PennDell Trail is 1/2 inches too narrow to accommodate a wheelchair, barring users from a walk that otherwise meets all standards.

-Effort and Stress ratings help people with disabilities set Goals for successful walks year-round, when considered together with other elements of our Progressive Access framework...How?
+Effort and Stress ratings can help people with disabilities build their capacity for successful walks on my challenging trails all year round , when considered together within our research-based Progressive Access framework that considers how...

-1. People with disabilities like Margot have different levels of skills and confidence, depending on their particular disability.
+• People have different levels of fitness, skills and confidence, depending on their disabilities.

-2. Disability is not immutable: fitness, skills, and confidence grows with experience, allowing us to set Goals to explore a greater range of paths and trails.
+• Disability is not immutable: fitness, skills, and confidence grows with the right kind of experience.

 Margot and Peter at Tremblantjpg